refractproject/rfcs/text/0000-file-source-map.md

 This change alone will allow us to store any additional information about the source file in element's attributes.

+For clarity I suggest to add following:

+> The Source Map element SHOULD NOT be used it its normal ("unrefracted") form unless the particular application clearly implies what is the source file the source map is pointing in.

 I would suggest to leave the `content` of the `Source Map` element as is (array of tuples).